-- ATSDR scientists evaluate site conditions to determine if people could have been or could be exposed to site- - 718 related contaminants.
-For this PHA, ATSDR identified whether exposure to contaminants has occurred, is - occurring, or may occur in the future through inhalation.
-ATSDR identifies an exposure pathway as completed or - potential, or eliminates the pathway from further evaluation.
-Completed exposure pathways exist if all - five elements of a human exposure pathway are present.
+ATSDR scientists evaluate site conditions to determine if people could have been or could be exposed to siterelated contaminants.
+For this PHA, ATSDR identified whether exposure to contaminants has occurred, is occurring, or may occur in the future through inhalation.
+ATSDR identifies an exposure pathway as completed or potential, or eliminates the pathway from further evaluation.
+Completed exposure pathways exist if all five elements of a human exposure pathway are present.
 (See Elements of an Exposure Pathway text box.)
-A - 726 potential exposure pathway exists when one or more of the elements are missing but available information - 728 indicates human exposure is possible.
-An incomplete exposure pathway exists when one or more of the - elements are missing and available information indicates that human exposure is unlikely to occur (ATSDR - 732 2005a). - As previously noted this PHA mainly focuses on human - exposure to off-site air contamination but also discusses - how radioactive contaminants in air emissions can affect contamination levels in off-site soil and rainwater.
-ATSDR scientists evaluated the potential for contaminants to be transported off the site by reviewing environmental sampling data from USDOE-SR, USDOE-SR contractors,
+A potential exposure pathway exists when one or more of the elements are missing but available information indicates human exposure is possible.
+An incomplete exposure pathway exists when one or more of the elements are missing and available information indicates that human exposure is unlikely to occur (ATSDR 2005a).

+As previously noted this PHA mainly focuses on human exposure to off-site air contamination but also discusses